More on Starship Troopers, Robert A. Heinlein’s 1959 handbook of civics and military organization.

 I wonder what the non-human intelligences in Starship Troopers make of this kind of mathematical proof.
-We know of 2, the “skinnies” and the “bugs”.
-The bugs clearly are a stand in for Cold War villains The Commies, but the skinnies are a little more enigmatic.
-Rico does go on a mission where his unit does violence to a skinny city, and later in the story, the skinnies become allies to the humans.
-We know little of them other than this.
-Maybe the exact science of Moral Philosophy convinced them that the socialist bugs were the bad guys in the war.
+We know of 2, the “Skinnies” and the “Bugs”.
+The Bugs are clearly a stand in for Cold War villains The Commies, but the Skinnies are a little more enigmatic.
+Rico goes on a mission where his unit does violence to a Skinny city, and later in the story, the Skinnies become allies to the humans.
+We know nothing of them other than this.
+Maybe the exact science of Moral Philosophy convinced them that the socialist Bugs were the bad guys in the war.

 Heinlein apparetly didn’t understand symbolic logic at all well.
-One rough summary of Godel’s incompleteness results is that there are true statements that aren’t provable inside axiomatic systems.
+One rough summary of Godel’s incompleteness results is: inside axiomatic systems, there are true statements that aren’t provable.
 The proof that Rico is supposed to produce may not be possible.

 What if Moral Philosophy is akin to Lambda Calculus, or Set Theory?
 Each of those phrases names a family of axiomatic systems, sometimes with corner cases that are surprising, like the Banach-Tarski Paradox, or having more than 1 ur-element.
 Which axiomatization of Moral Philosophy should Rico produce his proof in?

 It’s also possible that in the universe of Starship Troopoers, Godel’s Incompleteness Theorem isn’t true.
 That could be why humans in the book have faster-than-light travel.